TIYDC/ror-onboarding/_prework/computer.md

 ## Software

-### OSX El Capitan
+### macOS Sierra

-You'll need to install OS X El Capitan if your Mac didn't have it pre-installed or you haven't upgraded already.
+You'll need to install macOS Sierra if your Mac didn't have it pre-installed or you haven't upgraded already.

-1. Download the El Capitan upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12).
+1. Download the macOS Sierra upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/macos-sierra/id1127487414?mt=12).
 2. You'll need to sign in to your Mac's 'App Store' with your [Apple ID](https://appleid.apple.com/).
-3. Double-click "Install OS X El Capitan" to begin installation.
+3. Double-click "Install macOS Sierra" to begin installation.
-*WARNING*: The OS X upgrade can take a bit of time to complete and will require a restart.
+*WARNING*: The macOS upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.

 ### Additional Software